-Remote Server Administration Tools (RSAT) are a core component of many IT professionals’ toolkits.
+Remote Server Administration Tools (RSAT) are a core component of many IT professionals’ tool kits.
 However, the RSAT installation process changes with almost every new version of Windows.
-To clear up the confusion, here’s how to install RSAT on each version of Windows, from Windows 11 to Windows 8.1.
+To clear up the confusion, here’s how to install RSAT on each version of Windows, including Windows 11, Windows 10, and — yes — even Windows 8.1.

 How to install RSAT on Windows 11

 Windows 11 brought many changes to the world’s most popular desktop operating system, including how we install Remote Server Administration Tools.
-Here’s how to install RSAT in Windows 11.
+Here’s how to install RSAT tools on your Windows 11 PC.

 Right-click on the Start icon, then click Settings.